Dividing out quantification uncertainty allows efficient assessment of differential transcript expression with edgeR

 Research Division(s)

-Bioinformatics; Cancer Biology And Stem Cells; Epigenetics And Development; Cancer Biology and Stem Cells; Epigenetics and Development
+Bioinformatics; Cancer Biology And Stem Cells; Epigenetics And Development; Cancer Biology And Stem Cells; Epigenetics And Development

 PubMed ID